EddieHubCommunity/BioDrop/README.md

 > Pull requests which add or edit your information in a `data/${yourname}.json` file will NOT be counted for Hacktoberfest.
 >
 > Pull requests which improve the codebase, documentation, or other aspects of the project and are in line with the core values
-> of the event will be counted - maintainers will opt in these PRs by applying the `hacktoberfest-accepted` label.
+> of the event will count - maintainers will opt-in these PRs by applying the `hacktoberfest-accepted` label.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/EddieHubCommunity/LinkFree)